STusharADS/STusharADS/README.md

 👀 I'm super fascinated by awesome websites and apps! 🤩

-🌱 I'm currently on a learning journey with web development and diving into programming languages like Java, C, Go, and Python!
+🌱 I'm currently on a learning journey with web development (Html,CSS,JS) and diving into programming languages like Java, C, Go, and Python!

-💞️ I'm eager to team up on Android app projects! 🧑‍🤝‍🧑
+💞️ I'm eager to team up on creative fun projects ! 🧑‍🤝‍🧑

 📫 You can reach me via email at tusharshaw03@gmail.com 📧